Large Diameter Orifice Flow Meter Calculation for Gas Flow |

 gas), Nitrogen, or Oxygen.
 The density is automatically computed using the ideal gas

-law based on the upstream pressure and temperature entered.
+law based on the upstream pressure and temperature entered into the gas flow rate measurement calculation.
 The dynamic viscosity is

 a function of temperature and uses the methodology shown on our Gas